wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 ### Create a builx builder
-Required to push images to docker-hub, since the files are too large to be built on the device
+Required to build and push images to docker-hub, since the files are too large to be built on the device.
 1. Open Git bash.
 2. Add builder by copy pasting the commands
 ```